CREST OF C's ~ Project Timeline

 With the intent being to make the player think more about the levels the entrants crafted in unique ways, many of the Sidequests involve having to replay entries with unique challenges, such as disabling 8 bombs or only using a certain weapon.
 Others involve playing minigames utilizing the game's mechanics, such as sneaking into a kitchen through a stealth segment, or stopping a TV haunted by a ghost in a boss fight.
 Each Sidequest is contextualized as helping or playing with another guest on the ship (such as finding a paper bag for a seasick fellow, or doing a music quiz from a DJ) and being given a reward that's worthless in terms of "combat usability", but that has meaning to them.
 These are then combined by Joseph to form the upgrades.
 Though the Sidequest system has its snags as a whole, I tried to go for a system that didn't always feel clean and perfect, but one that felt alive, esoteric, and a little bit janky like the "mysterious" vibe some of my favorite N64 games had.
 The final sidequest in the game is purposefully meant to simulate a massive tedious fetch quest, as those are always a pain in games.

 If it isn't obvious from the above, I put a lot of thought into the world alongside the mechanics, and I also conceptualized, planned and wrote the entire main script for the game including important cutscenes for the aforementioned systems as well as for all of the antagonist characters, thinking about the game's target demographic and seeking to accomplish a sincere, funny, and heartwarming story about criminals who've lost sight of their individual worth in pursuit of someone else's approval, and the slow gradual realization that they never needed it.
 Beyond the writing and all of these systems, I also manually designed many of the hub areas myself, and designed two of the game's final levels, each one done in 48 hours (minus revisions based on testing to create a more polished experience), and designed both boss fights (I coded one, while I wrote a detailed plan and directed a programmer for the other).
-One of these two stages was a shmup, which I designed tryign to create a unique blend of the strengths of Mega Man level design with shmups I love.
+One of these two stages was a shmup, which I designed trying to create a unique blend of the strengths of Mega Man level design with shmups I love.

 • Release Date: January 29, 2021